 - Credit and recognition for prior learning

-- in-depth knowledge of the fundamentals of physics
+- provide you with in-depth knowledge of the fundamentals of physics.

-- enhanced problem solving and critical thinking skills
+- enhance your problem solving and critical thinking skills.

-- design and perform experimental tests, acquire data, analyse that data, and communicate the significance of your results to others.
+- give you the opportunity to learn and practice the skills needed to design and perform experimental tests, acquire data, analyse that data, and communicate the significance of your results to others.